kno10/rust-kmedoids/README.md

 * **FasterPAM** (Schubert and Rousseeuw, 2020, 2021)
 * FasterPAM with an integrated additional shuffling step
+* Parallelized FasterPAM with an integrated additional shuffling step
 * FastPAM1 (Schubert and Rousseeuw, 2019, 2021)
 * PAM (Kaufman and Rousseeuw, 1987) with BUILD and SWAP
 * Alternating optimization (k-means-style algorithm)